Thapaswini Poonacha

 Thapaswini Poonacha is an Indian actress born in Virajpet, Kodagu.
-Her name is also spelled Tapaswini.
 She is known for her roles in the Kannada films Hari Kathe Alla Giri Kathe (2022) and Gajarama (2025).

 Career

 Thapaswini Poonacha made her acting debut in 2022 with the Kannada film Hari Kathe Alla Giri Kathe, where she starred opposite Rishab Shetty.
 A mixed review of the film in Cinema Express found that "Thapaswini’s role [was] the soul of the film, and it also aid[ed] in bringing out the romantic side of Giri [the character played by Shetty]".

 Her second film, Gajarama was released on 7 February 2025; Thapaswini played the character of Anjali, the female lead role.

 In 2025, The New Indian Express reported that Thapaswini Poonacha had signed for a lead role in a new project Mr. Jack, starring Gurunandan.
 The same year she stated in an interview that she was also part of another project "Rukmini Vasantha, which star[red] Shri and Rangayana Raghu in key roles".